combinatorist/resume/resume-tim-eccleston.md

 ## Associate Data Analyst
 (Infospace/Blucora: January 2014 – April 2015)
 - Supported our data scientist by conducting ad hoc analyses, proof of concepts, and researching new technologies
-- Won “Spark” award for algorithm development in my keyword re-categorization study (data mining / clustering)
+- Won “Spark” award for NLP algorithm development in my keyword re-categorization study (data mining / clustering)
 - Attended 2 Big Data conferences and collaborated to design and run our team’s first Hadoop project (AWS EMR)
 - Maintained technical relationships w/ other companies (HowStuffWorks, eContext / Zenya) in acquiring process
 - Designed and oversaw tests of eContext’s Keyword and Content Classifiers & gave 2 hr. presentation to President